soyolove/GroupGPT/README.md

 7. Generally, the app will be running on http://localhost:3000 , or you can see the url in terminal/cmd log

+# Finished
+- change the connection method from direct post to middleware.

 # to-do-list
 - fix animate of 'add group'.
 - update mini-character to avoid unmeanningful chat
-- change the connection method from direct post to middleware.